zxt9/FPA-SSCD/README.md

 "hrnetv2_w48_imagenet_pretrained.pth"

-from the following three links
+from the following three links (or you can also find these three ".pth" files by yourself)

 "https://github.com/yassouali/CCT/releases/download/v0.1/3x3resnet50-imagenet.pth"